-On the 60th Anniversary of the first publication of the novel, the installation proposes to experience the “kickwriting” momentum achieved by the non-stop typing style Jack Kerouac pioneered.
+On the 60th Anniversary of the first publication of the novel, the installation invites you to experience the “kickwriting” momentum achieved through Jack Kerouac’s pioneering non-stop typing style.

 A genuine 1933 Underwood Portable typewriter (exactly the same model Jack Kerouac used to write the novel) sits on a simplistic table.
 An infinite teletype paper scrolls out of the machine.